Jean Talon Street

 Jean Talon Street (officially in rue Jean-Talon) is one of the longest streets on the Island of Montreal.
-It runs from Decarie Boulevard in the west through Anjou in the east to Galeries d'Anjou.
+It runs from Décarie Boulevard in the west through Anjou in the east to Galeries d'Anjou.
 Jean Talon was the first Intendant of New France.
 In the Town of Mount Royal, it is called Dresden Avenue.
-In the Montreal Borough of Saint Leonard, it is colloquially known as Via Italia.
+In the Montreal Borough of Saint-Léonard, it is colloquially known as Via Italia.

 Via Italia

-Between Viau Boulevard and Langelier Boulevard in the Montreal borough of Saint-Leonard, Jean Talon Street passes through the heart of Montreal's Italian Community and is nicknamed Via Italia.
+Between Viau Boulevard and Langelier Boulevard in the Montreal borough of Saint-Léonard, Jean Talon Street passes through the heart of Montreal's Italian community and is nicknamed Via Italia.
 It is home to many Italian Canadian businesses and runs through the largest Italian-Canadian community in Montreal.
 There are 260,345 people of Italian ancestry living within the Greater Montreal Area.